kubedb/docs/docs/guides/elasticsearch/failover/failover.md

   membership.
 Master-eligible nodes use a quorum-based (Raft-inspired) consensus protocol, so a **majority** of the configured master-eligible nodes must be reachable to elect (or keep) an active master.
-This is why production clusters should keep an **odd** master-eligible count (`3`, `5`, ...) — with `3` nodes, any `2` form a majority, so the cluster tolerates losing `1` without losing quorum.
+This is why production clusters should keep an **odd** master-eligible count (`3`, `5`, ...) — with `3` nodes, any `2` form a majority, so the cluster tolerates losing `1` without losing quorum; with `5`, it tolerates losing `2`.
 An **even** count like `2` gives you a second copy of cluster state, but genuinely **no fault tolerance** — losing either node already drops you below a majority of `2`.
-The demo cluster in this guide uses `2` master-eligible nodes to keep it lightweight, and Case 2 below demonstrates exactly this failure mode.
+The demo cluster in this guide uses the production-recommended `3` master-eligible nodes: Case 2 below shows a single master-node loss being absorbed without incident, and Case 3 pushes further to show what happens once a *second* node is lost and the majority itself is gone.

 - **Data node (shard) failover:**
   Every index's data is split into shards, and each shard can have one or more replica copies stored on